rvintware/travel-extension/artifacts/UIUX/complete_ui_specification.md

 - All cards display full content
 - Drag handles visible (when viewing specific day)
 - Sequence badges visible (when viewing specific day)
+- Location name is left-aligned in all cases (no margin)
 - All interactions enabled (click, kebab menu, delete, etc.)

 ---